-- -Attend class meetings - -Create things and be prepared to show them on time. - -Make things thoughtfully, intentionally, and with intensity. - -Meet all deadlines for handing in work and process. - -Actively participate in critiques both in class and out of class. - -Be curious about making things and the things your classmates make. - -Care about yourself & your work, your classmates & their work, and this class.
+- -Attend class meetings and be on time - -Create things and be prepared to show them on time. - -Make things thoughtfully, intentionally, and with intensity. - -Meet all deadlines for handing in work and process. - -Actively participate in critiques both in class and out of class. - -Be curious about making things and the things your classmates make. - -Care about yourself & your work, your classmates & their work, and this class grading

-grading